bobbysmith007/fennario-scenario/fennario-scenario.md

 south.
 There are also plenty of bear tracks leading into the mountains.
 A small yurt can be seen on the edge of the woods up in the foothills by someone with sufficient tracking skills or eyesight.
+This and the mine are good places to find the beggar

+### When Peggy is found

+She is under the spell of the Warg and must be roused back to her true love.
+A diamond for a wedding ring, her favorite hair brush and memories of their previous dates / love can all help.

 ## World Lore